tritchie4/databricks-engineer-cert-notes/README.md

   	- Note theres no `AS`
   	- This overwrites the data, but not the table structure
   	- If you try an `INSERT OVERWRITE` with different columns (`AS SELECT *, current_timestamp()`) it will throw a schema mismatch error
+  	- Rare exception that you can update the schema with INSERT OVERWRITE if `spark.databricks.delta.schema.autoMerge.enabled` is set true

 #### Appending